Bee Stings in Dogs By Rae Hudson |Last Updated 10-08-2020

 Lastly, make sure your dog gets a comfortable place to rest.
 The effects of the sting could induce depression, irritation, and exhaustion.
 Hence, resting is essential for the dog.

 Innately, dogs are very agile, curious, and alert animals.
 Hence, if any discomfort is brought to them, it is easily noticeable.
-Bee sting has a way of inducing great discomfort to your dog, which could keep them itching all day long.
+A Bee sting has a way of inducing great discomfort to your dog, which could keep them itching all day long.
 As a dog owner, you need to be ready when issues like this occur, and you must combat it accordingly with efficient first aid techniques.

 Author’s Bio: Treating Bee Stings in Dogs: Your Shih Tzu Will Appreciate Your Help